What Is Hard Hat?

 A safety helmet is also known as Hard hat or headgear which are made up of different types of materials and designed in such way that it should protect the workmen head not only from the impact but also from flying particles and electric shocks etc.

-Some of the special types of hard hats and also come with welding mask are the special type of screen on the helmet which will protect the face of workmen.
+Some of the special types of hard hats and also come with welding mask are a special type of screen on the helmet which will protect the face of workmen.

 Safety helmets are classified into two types